Amaanbani/Samsung-RISCV/README.md

 	```
 ![cat Command](https://github.com/Amaanbani/Samsung-RISCV/blob/main/Task%201/cat%20Command.png)

-2. Using the **cat** command, the entire C code will be displayed on the terminal.
-Now run the following command to compile the code in riscv64 gcc compiler:
+2. Use the **cat** command to display the entire C code in the terminal.
+Next, run the following command to compile the code using the RISC-V GCC compiler:

 	```
 	riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum_1ton.o sum_1ton.c